BIIFSweden/LCI_Workshop/README.md

 :arrow_right: Instructions to run the script:
 * Open the image of interest in Fiji;
 * Open and run the script "ImageArtifacts.ijm";
-* From the "Log" window copy the values of the "total segmented area" and "average intensity" of each channel (green and red)
+* From the "Log" window, copy the values of the "total segmented area" and "average intensity" of each channel (green and red)
 * Take some time to analyze the script!

 Wait for all groups to complete the task and add results in the shared file.
 Then discuss:

 :bulb: How are the measures affected by each artifact?

-:bulb: How to avoid such artifacts during acquisition?
+:bulb: How do you avoid such artifacts during acquisition?

 ## 4) Nuclei & Cell Segmentation

 The segmentation of nuclei and cells is the starting point of several image analysis tasks in microscopy.
-In this assignment we will use Fiji to create a pipeline for the segmentation of cells and nuclei.
+In this assignment, we will use Fiji to create a pipeline for segmenting cells and nuclei.
 Be inspired by the image below!

-You can choose to work with your own images, acquired during the LCI Microscopy course, or, you can work with the images located in the folder "../images/noise/".
+You can choose to work with your own images acquired during the LCI Microscopy course, or you can work with the images located in the folder "../images/noise/".

 ![](images/cell_nuclei_segmentation.png?raw=true "Screenshot")